 What is an aneurysm?

 Aneurysms can occur anywhere.
-But there are two main types that can result in serious outcomes - aortic aneurysms and brain aneurysms (or cerebral aneurysms).
+But there are two main types that are very serious — aortic aneurysms and brain aneurysms (also called cerebral aneurysms).

 Aortic aneurysms occur in the aorta, which is the main artery that carries blood from the heart to the rest of the body.
 Brain aneurysms affect blood vessels in the brain.

 Aneurysms can occur at any age but are more common in adults.

 The symptoms of an aneurysm depend on where it is and whether it bleeds or bursts (ruptures).